 That a work advocating for an elitist dismissal of mass politics was published in a press directly linked to the Central Committee of the CPC exemplifies two favorable conditions for the impact of Le Bon’s thought in the Chinese public sphere in the Reform era.

 The first condition is the intellectual search for the roots of chaos and violence during the Cultural Revolution.
 Feng’s own remarks as a translator reveal why Le Bon’s mass psychology became part of this search.
-Feng believes that at the end of the Qing Dynasty, China was forced to learn from the West in a historic moment when Prussian militarism was on the rise, a moment he calls “the deterioration of Western civilization.”
-To him, the defining character of this era of deterioration is the appearance of various forms of collectivism, including nationalism, racism, communism, social Darwinism, anarchism, and others.
+Feng believes that at the end of the Qing Dynasty, China was forced to learn from the West at a historic moment when Prussian militarism was on the rise, a moment he calls “the deterioration of Western civilization.”
+To him, the defining characteristic of this era of deterioration is the appearance of various forms of collectivism, including nationalism, racism, communism, social Darwinism, anarchism, and others.
 This wave of collectivism blurred the boundary between individuals, turning the existential meaning of individuals into components of grand ideological schemes.
 Forced to enter the global order of this era, China learned from the dark side of the West and neglected Western discontents who were critical of this zeitgeist.
-For Feng, the anti-collectivist elements in the writings of Le Bon, Hayek, and Berlin are an important source of theoretical reflection for Chinese intellectuals, who had been enraptured by the mythology of Western superiority, and therefore previously unable to criticize Western political thought.
+For Feng, the anti-collectivist elements in the writings of Le Bon, Hayek, and Berlin are an important source of theoretical reflection for Chinese intellectuals, who had been enraptured by the mythology of Western superiority and, therefore, previously unable to criticize Western political thought.

 In particular, Feng highlights democratization as the political manifestation of such deterioration.
 In this process of democratization, philistine and snobbish voters replaced artful, reasonable, virtuous aristocrats as the political agency and the driving force of the society.
 “The Crowd, a book I translated, was a reflection…of the Europeans’ lack of faith in their own civilization.
 All sorts of ideological doctrines only emerged afterwards,” Feng said in a 2017 interview.

 What is reflected in Feng’s intention of translating The Crowd is a larger agenda shared among many liberal intellectuals since the late 1970s.
-Similar to the historical background of its reception in Europe and America in the early twentieth century, The Crowd’s reintroduction in China also coincided with a search of explanations for collective trauma.
+Similar to the historical background of its reception in Europe and America in the early twentieth century, The Crowd’s reintroduction in China also coincided with a search for explanations for collective trauma.
 After the Cultural Revolution, many Chinese intellectuals were not merely shocked and traumatized but also puzzled.
 They were driven to identify the possible sources of violence they witnessed and experienced during the Cultural Revolution.
 Some, like the novelist Han Shaogong, turned to the destruction of local traditions to search for the causes of the Cultural Revolution.
 Confucianists like Chen Lai blamed “Western radicalism” for misleading the Chinese nation.
 The psychological dynamics in a group setting and the threats posed by radical groups were, of course, also topics of investigation.

 Feng’s remarks epitomize a recurring theme in the post-Cultural Revolution liberal search for the roots of trauma: their diagnosis is that the absence of individualism and the suppression of individual rationality are part and parcel of the “ten years of chaos.”
 Therefore, the introduction of Le Bon, among other social and political thinkers who reproached mass politics from this perspective, reflects a layer of the liberal vision of China’s political future, that mass politics is a hostile setting to individuality and a price China probably cannot afford again.

 The second favorable condition lies in the Party’s shifting view of mass politics.
-After the Tiananmen Square incident, claims to mass politics that were pervasive throughout the discourse of the Chinese Revolution gradually gave way to the Party’s new attitude towards social movements.
+After the Tiananmen Square incident, claims of mass politics that were pervasive throughout the discourse of the Chinese Revolution gradually gave way to the Party’s new attitude towards social movements.
 To the post-Mao leadership, mass protests like Tiananmen no longer symbolized democratic expression and participation.
 On the contrary, they were now outspoken indicators of ideological cleavages and obstacles to stable governance.
 The appearance of the phrase “mass incidents” in governmental documents as a reference to actions of civil disobedience in the early 1990s reveals precisely this transition.

 A new attitude towards mass politics demands new techniques for dealing with mass politics.
-Deng Xiaoping’s 1992 speeches during his Southern Tour underlined the urgency of modernizing the Party’s propaganda practice, among which was the call for incorporating Western social science to the Party’s toolkit.
-Themes such as “handling mass opinion” and “governmental public relations” began to surface in books written for public officials.
+Deng Xiaoping’s 1992 speeches during his Southern Tour underlined the urgency of modernizing the Party’s propaganda practice, among which was the call for incorporating Western social science into the Party’s toolkit.[v]
+Themes such as “handling mass opinion” and “governmental public relations” began to surface in books written for public officials.[vi]
 Most of these works accentuate the importance of public opinion in shaping the image and the political trust of the government.

 Le Bon’s mass psychology, among other psychological theories that emphasize the elite-mass difference and the potentiality of shaping mass opinions, plays a double-sided role in this agenda.
 On the one hand, it reminds governmental officials, especially those working in the propaganda section, of the mass’ threatening nature to the Party’s governance.
-For instance, in a recent issue of New Media, a journal published by the Office of the Central Cyberspace Affairs Commission, author Li Ao cites The Crowd to demonstrate how Internet users are typically vulnerable to demagogic opinion leaders.
+For instance, in a recent issue of New Media, a journal published by the Office of the Central Cyberspace Affairs Commission, author Li Ao cites The Crowd to demonstrate how Internet users are typically vulnerable to demagogic opinion leaders.[vii]
 On the other hand, Le Bon’s portrayal of a collective unconscious that is irrational, violent, and susceptible, explains to governmental officials the internal psychological dynamics of groups and the possible ways of handling such dynamics.
 In CNKI, China’s main platform for full-text academic resources, there are numerous articles about the application of The Crowd to the understanding of both online and offline collective actions in China, indicating how Le Bon’s theory has now become part of the toolkit for authoritarian governance.

 It’s not hard to see Le Bon’s dual utility.
 His elitist diagnosis of the crowd fits perfectly into the liberal attempt at delving deep into the roots of the Cultural Revolution and also the Party’s attempt at transitioning from a revolutionary Party to a stable bureaucratic apparatus.
 The result is that in the post-2000 era, The Crowd has steadily secured its position in public discussion of collective actions and collective sentiments.
 Almost in every such discussion, participants are regularly reminded that it is time to read The Crowd.
 In discussions about the patriotic boycotts of Japanese elements in Wuhan in 2009, The Crowd appeared.
 In debates about Chinese teachers’ concerns over income adjustment and intensifying teacher-student relations, The Crowd arrived just in time in an author’s attempt to discourage teachers from angrily expressing their anxiety.
-The recent wave of #MeToo feminism also could not escape the specter of Le Bon.
+The recent wave of #MeToo feminism also could not escape the specter of Le Bon.[viii]
 The pervasiveness of Le Bon’s psychology in the Chinese public sphere constructs a dichotomy: you can either be a fanatic member of the group, or a rational, objective, neutral critic outside the group.

 This development, however, is probably better understood from the perspective of the sociology of knowledge than of psychological theory.
 It reflects how, in a public sphere characterized by heavy censorship and restrained political memory, available knowledge of politics for the people is simultaneously shaped by the ruling class’s political agenda, the limited sources of information, and the demands of the cultural market.
-For years, the Chinese public sphere suffered from the lack of alternative angles in making sense of collective action.
+For years, the Chinese public sphere suffered from the lack of alternative angles to make sense of collective action.
 The Crowd, along with its elitist, dismissive tone, has ironically become the predominant approach to mass politics in a self-identified socialist state.

 But in 2020, with the outbreak of the coronavirus, new political knowledge about collective action is emerging.
-Four years after the adoption of the Law on Administration of Activities of Overseas Nongovernmental Organizations in the Mainland of China, which signaled the state’s crackdown on civil society associations, the suppressed public sphere erupted with surprising positive energy in response to the coronavirus crisis.
+Four years after the adoption of the Law on Administration of Activities of Overseas Nongovernmental Organizations in the Mainland of China, which signaled the state’s crackdown on civil society associations, the suppressed public sphere erupted with surprising positive energy in response to the coronavirus crisis.[ix]
 Millions of RMB and numerous masks, medical protective suits, and goggles were donated within days.
-Volunteers almost immediately organized themselves to take over the transportation of patients and medical staff after the Wuhan government shut down public transportation on January 23.
+Volunteers almost immediately organized themselves to take over the transportation of patients and medical staff after the Wuhan government shut down public transportation on January 23rd.
 When these actions were confronted with the government’s inefficiency, disorientation, bureaucratism, and unaccountability, civic actions in a situation of emergency turned into political questioning.
-The death of Dr. Li Wenliang, the whistleblower who warned his colleagues about a possible epidemic outbreak and who was “disciplined” by the local police the next day, sparked massive online discussions about the necessity of freedom of speech.
+The death of Dr. Li Wenliang, the whistleblower who warned his colleagues about a possible epidemic outbreak and who was “disciplined” by the local police the next day, sparked massive online discussions about the necessity of freedom of speech.[x]

 Perhaps it takes a critical juncture for many citizens on the sidelines to realize that it is easier to share Le Bon’s elitist posture when the bubble of secure private life remains intact.
 Once it is broken, collective action based on collective anger, anxiety, and fear is often the only available tool—and a tool that is extremely powerful.
 The coronavirus outbreak in Wuhan served precisely this function.
 However, it would be presumptuous to say Le Bon and his portrayal of mass politics as foolish and destructive are on their way out of the Chinese public sphere.
 A narrative that stresses the necessity and constructive potential of collective action has a long, thorny road ahead.
 The Party’s official line still takes the spread of false information and panic in the public sphere as a central problem.
 For pro-state thinkers who are critical of the government’s handling of the coronavirus outbreak, such as Jiang Shigong, what is exposed is not the relevance of collective action but the permeating “agricultural mindset,” that is, the lack of awareness of systemic risks inherent in post-industrial highly connected modern society, among parts of the Chinese people and public servants:

 All in all, the Wuhan epidemic has revealed two fundamental problems in the governance of our country.
 First, we are already in the post-industrial Internet era, but the decision-making system and mechanism for responding to emergencies is still the product of the industrialization era.
 This is a vertical system that lacks a flat, fast decision-making system.
-Second, we are already in a risk society in the post-industrial era, but some officials and people are still in the mindset of a “small-scale peasant society,” lacking a sense of crisis and risk.
+Second, we are already in a risk society in the post-industrial era, but some officials and people are still in the mindset of a “small-scale peasant society,” lacking a sense of crisis and risk.[xi]

 But even in his “flat, fast decision-making system,” and his praise elsewhere in the article for lateral action, horizontal information flows through the public Internet, and the heroism and initiative of frontline workers in fighting the virus, he is speaking, if only implicitly, of the constructive and positive power of the crowd.
 The same applies to Neo-Confucianist political philosophers Daniel A. Bell and Wang Pei.
-In an effort to interpret the coronavirus as an opportunity of “vitality for the Chinese society,” they are also forced to confront the demands of information transparency, political accountability, and freedom of speech generated in the public discussion about the outbreak.
+In an effort to interpret the coronavirus as an opportunity of “vitality for the Chinese society,” they are also forced to confront the demands of information transparency, political accountability, and freedom of speech generated in the public discussion about the outbreak.[xii]
 In the aftermath of this crisis, the statist theorists, too, will be grappling with the necessity of distributed public mobilization in antifragile governance.

 Whether the specter of Le Bon will remain prevalent or gradually wither in the Chinese public sphere at least partly depends on whether memories of the coronavirus can live on.
 But more importantly, it depends on whether memories can generate future political actions, and generate political momentum.
 The dominant power of direct and indirect state controls will continue to preclude direct challenges to central authority.
 Even in a scenario where that authority was broken by internal collapse and external interference, it would doubtless be reassembled, and the new structure beset by the same challenges.

 Ultimately, any progress will come not from destructive uprising, but from the creation and institutionalization of a new and wiser political memory, where the power of the crowd is seen as positive and constructive.
 This new political vision and momentum will come from the grassroots level, as the concerned citizens now looking for a voice find ways to phrase their needs in terms the state can understand.
-The theorists of the state like Jiang Shigong will in turn have to learn to positively incorporate the horizontal, distributed, and idealistic power of the crowd in their outlooks of the new political order.
+The theorists of the state like Jiang Shigong will, in turn, have to learn to positively incorporate the horizontal, distributed, and idealistic power of the crowd in their outlooks of the new political order.